jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 }</code>
 </pre></div>

-Remember that new declarations inside curly braces in LESS indicates inner elements, but using an ampersand indicates that we are instead indicating a *.box* element with an additional class that can be **small** or **medium**.
+Remember that new declarations inside curly braces in LESS indicates inner elements, but using an ampersand changes everything and we are now indicating that a *.box* element with an additional class that can be **small** or **medium** needs extra styles.
+This is the result...

 <div class="highlight"><pre>
 <code>.box.small {